dennismathewjose/dennismathewjose/README.md

 [![GitHub dennismathewjose](https://img.shields.io/github/followers/dennismathewjose?label=follow&style=social)](https://github.com/dennismathewjose)&nbsp;

-A smart-working B.tech Electronics and Communication undergraduate student who is very much interested in the field of Data Science and blockchain technology.
+A smart-working B.tech Electronics and Communication undergraduate student who is very much interested in the field of Data Science and programming.
 I want to pursue a career in the field of Data Science.
-I’m experienced in programming languages like Python, and C++ and a beginner in Solidity.
+I’m experienced in programming languages like Python, C++ and Java.
 Also, I’m a dedicated learner and always wish to gain experience and develop my skills.

 I love watching movies and listening to music.
 I love solving sudoku puzzles during my free time.